 The US Virgin Islands are SUPER easy to recognize because of this car.
 Just be aware that the color CAN tell you which island you are on.

-The White Truck can be found on the North Islands St. Thomas and St. John while the red truck is found on St. Croix.
+The White Truck can be found on the North Islands St. Thomas and St. John while the red truck and a white truck are found on St. Croix.

 The US Virgin Islands use a double yellow center line with white shoulders.
 However, they drive on the left hand side of the road and its clear you’re not in the USA.